LZStealth/Minecraft-World-Alterations/README.md

 ### Server Modifications
 #### /world

-By Default Advancement rewards will be included within the pack, to exclude these do not include the folder listed below.
+By Default Advancement Rewards will be included within the pack, to exclude these do not include the folder listed below.
 /world/data/functions/bc_rewards

 The server will throw a few errors when initialising this pack, this is purely in regards to disabling the default Minecraft Advancements.